-- Steve Ballmer, the CEO of Microsoft and I recently (Sept.
-1) were the two keynote speakers to a group of 750 high technology business executives in the U.S. - "Free flow of scientific and engineering talent is critical for the economic development of the U.S., China, and the world."
+- Steve Ballmer, the CEO of Microsoft and I were the two keynote speakers to a group of 750 high technology business executives last fall. - "Free flow of scientific and engineering talent is critical for the economic development of the U.S., China, and the world."